 Overcoming the barriers to active listening is not a one-time fix.
 It is a practice.
 Here are the habits that make the most consistent difference for the leaders I work with.

-Be fully present before the conversation starts.
+- Be fully present before the conversation starts.
 Put your phone away, close your laptop, and signal with your body language that this person has your complete attention.
 Physical presence precedes mental presence.

-Ask more questions and make fewer statements.
+- Ask more questions and make fewer statements.
 Questions signal genuine interest and keep the other person talking, which gives you more information to work with.
 Statements close conversations down.
 Questions open them up.

-Reflect back what you heard before offering your perspective.
-Summarizing what someone has communicated before responding accomplishes two things simultaneously.
-It confirms that you understood correctly and it demonstrates to the other person that they were genuinely heard, which is one of the most powerful trust-building behaviors available to any leader.
-This connects directly to the communication traits of solutions-oriented leaders who consistently resolve issues faster because they start from a place of genuine understanding.
+- Reflect back what you heard before offering your perspective.
+Summarizing what someone has communicated before responding confirms that you understood correctly and demonstrates to the other person that they were genuinely heard.
+This is one of the most powerful trust-building behaviors available to any leader.